-- The City should work to promote positive ecological outcomes at the golf courses through reducing reliance on limited natural resources and providing ecological assets.
+- The City should work to promote positive ecological outcomes at the golf courses by reducing reliance on limited natural resources and providing ecological assets.

-- Through the inspiration of conservationists, the proposed design will focus on sound active ecological restoration strategies and techniques that will position the course for long-term sustainability by restoring native habitat.
+- Through the inspiration of conservationists, the proposed design will focus on sound active ecological restoration strategies and techniques that will position the course for long-term sustainability by restoring native habitats.

 - The City should work with stakeholders and staff to develop a specific action plan to promote equity and inclusion at all courses.